-Investment earnings increased \$2.8 million from the prior year.
-Interest rates for the money market accounts increased during the fiscal year and a diversified portfolio consisting of US Treasury Notes and corporate bonds resulted in higher earnings.
+Investment earnings decreased \$1.1 million from the prior year.
+Interest rates for the money market accounts, as well as US Treasury Notes and corporate bonds, decreased during the fiscal year resulting in lower earnings.

-Interest on long-term debt decreased approximately \$800 thousand.
+Interest on long-term debt decreased approximately \$877 thousand.
 The decrease is the result of lower interest rates obtained from several bond refundings in recent years.

 Infrastructure and economic development activity consists of grants paid to projects, binding commitments as well as the contributions for the required State match for the federally sponsored Drinking Water Treatment Revolving Fund and the Clean Water State Revolving Fund.
-The current year disbursement of State Matching funds was approximately \$7.2 million consisting of \$2.2 million allocated to the Drinking Water Treatment Revolving Fund and \$5.0 million was allocated to the Clean Water State Revolving Fund.
-As of year-end, the Council has 26 binding commitments for water and wastewater projects.
-These include 8 loans and 18 grants for which the funds are committed and not disbursed as described in Note 15 to the financial statements.
+The current year disbursement of State Matching funds was approximately \$2.2 million allocated to the Drinking Water Treatment Revolving Fund and \$5.0 million was allocated to the Clean Water State Revolving Fund in the previous fiscal year.
+As of year-end, the Council has 51 binding commitments for water and wastewater projects.
+These include 14 loans and 37 grants for which the funds are committed and not disbursed as described in Note 15 to the financial statements.